MalloZup/malloblog/content/posts/systems-draw-00.md

 We have 3 layers of abstraction:

-### 1)  Number 1 in the picture:  the data model and flow in highlevel manner:
+### First perspective (number 1 in the picture),  the data model and flow in highlevel manner:

   * terraform-libvirt take as `input` an HCL file, and transform it in `XML` format which will then consumed by Libvirt.
 The terraform-libvirt is in the middle as translator of both worlds.